 D. Mineral Filler.
 Conform to 703.07.
-Use mineral filler in the JMF with a plasticity index (AASHTO T 90) not greater than 4 (oes not apply to hydrated lime).
+Use mineral filler in the JMF with a plasticity index (AASHTO T 90) not greater than 4 (does not apply to hydrated lime).
 Reclaimed asphalt concrete pavement passing the 5/8 inch (16 mm) sieve may be used as filler only.
-Do not account for binder content.
+Do not account for reclaimed asphalt concrete pavement binder content.
 Do not use quicklime (CaO).
 Do not premix filler with another aggregate.
 Cover mineral filler piles to protect from rain.

 Blend the mineral filler, asphalt binder and fiber stabilizer into a homogenous mixture and test the mortar for the following properties of Table 443.03-4.